FlipsideCrypto/fsc-evm/models/doc_descriptions/nft/ez_nft_sales.md

 {% docs ez_nft_sales_price_usd %}

 ## Price USD
-The sale price converted to USD at transaction time.
+The sale price converted to USD at transaction time which includes the platform and creator fees if any.

 ### Details
 - **Type**: `NUMERIC`